tonmoy1996/Post-and-Catagory-Simple-App/README.md

-Post and Catagory Simple App:
+Post and Catagory Simple App backend using Node js,Express Js and frontend using React

 Initiliazition:

 Main folder: npm install